ehtishama/ehtishama/README.md

 ### Hi there 👋
 My name is Ehtisham UL Hassan.
-I'm a fresh CS graduate who is passionate about learning modern web and app development technologies.
+I'm a fresh CS graduate who is passionate about learning modern web and mobile app development technologies.

 - 🔭 I’m currently working on a project called Real-time Group Chat using MERN and Web Sockets.
 - 🌱 I’m currently learning React and its ecosystem.